Kansas City Drug Lawyer

 Under the Missouri law, your criminal record containing a drug crime might get approved for expungement or “closure” if certain requirements are met.
 If your record is expunged, you will not have to state that you were jailed or found guilty of criminal activity.

 Missouri Expungement Drug Crimes

 Arrest or conviction records for many types of misdemeanors and felonies, including nearly all drug crimes, are qualified for expungement.
 As soon as the record is expunged, it will only be visible to the courts, police, and specific employers.

-Expungement Drug Crime Lawyer in Missouri FAQ
+Expungement Drug Crime Attorney in Missouri FAQ

 How long do I have to wait to request an expungement?

 You will need to wait 7 years to request expungement if your case led to a felony conviction and 3 years for arrest records or misdemeanor convictions.